DaniyilAurora/swans-cansat/Parachute.md

 | Paraglider | 0.75-1.10 |
 | Flat | 0.75-0.8 |

-After reading through the description of each parachute, we were quickly able to rule out the paraglider shape as we do not need its' steerability combined with the additional complexity.
+After reading through the description of each parachute, we were quickly able to rule out the paraglider shape as we do not need its steerability combined with the additional complexity.

+We also ruled out the hemispherical parachute shape as it is more complicated to assemble than a flat or cross parachute with little advantages over the other two designs.

+This left us the cross shape parachute and flat parachute that would move on to our testing.

+### Parachute Material

+We chose two different materials to test the parachute shapes with: Polyester Fabric and Ripstop Nylon.

+Ripstop Nylon was an obvious choice as it is the material recommended in the ESA teachers guide and in many other resources.

+Polyester Fabric may seem less obvious, but we chose it as it is partially breathable and lets some air through.
+Although this may seem like a disadvantage as a parchute needs to not let air pass to increase drag, it is actually a good thing.
+If the parachute material does not let air out, air will get trapped in the parachute which will result in instability and oscilations.
+On most parachutes this is solved with vent holes however those must be calculated well to not be too large or too small.
+Polyester fabric on the other hand already lets a small amount of air out, removing the need for vents.
+We are very grateful to Alfred Burger from Tree Frog Satellites for bringing this up to our attention.

+### Parachute Experimenting

+To find what shape and material combination we will use in our final parachute, we will hold a test.
+We will assemble a Cross parachute and a flat parachute of various sizes from each material and compare the results in a table.
+We will analyse the price, mass, flight time, drag coefficients and size to decide which combination to use for the final parachute.

+### Formulas

 There are different pieces of information we want to calculate in order to produce most efficient parachute for our project.